-What causes Macular Degeneration?
+What Causes Macular Degeneration?

 Symptoms of Macular Degeneration

-Treatment for Macular Degeneration
+Macular Degeneration Treatment Options

 Most macular degeneration patients will only experience mild to moderate visual loss over time.
 If wet macular degeneration occurs, vision loss may happen much more rapidly and will be more severe.
-Patients may gain a little vision with treatments, but once vision is lost it is very difficult to restore.
+Patients may gain a little vision with treatments, but once vision is lost, it is very difficult to restore.

 To get your eyes checked for early signs of age-related macular degeneration, please call us at (561)747-7777.